ktech99/Info201_Final_Repository/README.md

 - People who shifted to Seattle that need to find safe areas to live
 - Students
 - Homeless people
-- UWPD
+- Seattle PD

+## Research Questions
+- How can we help Seattle PD recognize which areas and crimes need more attention?
+- Is the negative perception of Marijuana and its role as a catalyst for crime supported by Statistical data?

 ## Questions of Interest

 1. Which area of Seattle has the most density of crime?
-2. Which type of crime is prevalent in a particular area in Seattle?
-3. How does crime rate correlate to a particular day of the week?
-4. How does crime correlate to a particular time during the day?
+2. How does crime correlate to a particular time during the day?
-5. Which type of crime is the most prevalent on the UW campus?
-6. How do calls for assaults at the UW campus compare to those across the rest of Seattle?
-7. What kind of crimes(noise complaints, liquor violations and threats and harassments) are prevalent on the Greek row at UW?
+3. What kind of crimes are prevalent across different years?
+4. Did Marijuana legalization affect crime rates in Seattle?
+If so, how?
+5. Does crime correlate to days of the week?

 ## Technical Description